kljp/WAVE/README.md

 # WAVE
 ## Heuristics-Based Three-Way BFS on GPUs
 ---
+WAVE is abbreviation of 'working as versatile and efficient'.

 This project aims to support a high performance breadth-first graph traversal on GPUs.

 ---